Download the Nature Section’s latest Newsletter and Annual Bulletin. Past issues are available from the PSNS Publications page.

 CONTACT US: perthshirenature@btinternet.com

-Magpie Moth, Jeff Banks
+Parrot Fungus Jeff Banks

-A little bit of our History
+A little bit of our Earlier History

 The outstanding work of Francis Buchanan White, the founder of the PSNS, resulted in the publication of the Flora of Perthshire in 1898 after his death.
 The Flora includes records made by other members, including the Birnam Postie, Charles Macintosh, whose botanical interests influenced Beatrix Potter.
 Latter day members helped to compile The Checklist of the Plants of Perthshire (available to purchase – see our publications page), and we continue our efforts to update our knowledge of the flora of this, very special area.
 We work closely with other organisations such as Plantlife, the Botanical Society of Britain and Ireland and the Botanical Society of Scotland.